 The major professor and supervisory committee should be selected by the end of the student's first year of study for the Ph.D. degree.
 After being approved by the Department Head or the Director of Graduate Studies, the committee is formally appointed by the Dean of the Graduate School.
 The proposed supervisory committee and the proposed Program of Study (see section 4) are submitted simultaneously to the Dean of the Graduate School for approval on the Graduate School form Program of Study: Doctoral.
 Changes in the supervisory committee require the approval of the Department Head or the Director of Graduate Studies, as well as all members of the supervisory committee, including those individuals to be added or replaced.
 The Department Head may sign for faculty no longer on campus.
-Requests for changes in the supervisory committee change Form.
+Requests for changes in the supervisory committee are submitted on the Graduate School form Program/Committee Change Form.